6th Anti-Aircraft Brigade (United Kingdom)

-6th Anti-Aircraft Brigade (6 AA Bde) was an air defence formation of the British Army formed during the Second World War.
+6th Anti-Aircraft Brigade (6 AA BDE) was an air defense formation of the British Army formed during the Second World War.
 It served in the disastrous Norwegian Campaign in 1940 and then defended East Anglia during the Battle of Britain and The Blitz.
-It was reorganised to take part in the invasion of Normandy (Operation Overlord), but instead was diverted to defending Southern England against V-1 flying bombs (Operation Diver).
+It was reorganized to take part in the invasion of Normandy (Operation Overlord), but instead was diverted to defending Southern England against V-1 flying bombs (Operation Diver).
 It was briefly recreated in the postwar Regular Army.

 Norway

 Germany invaded Norway on 9 April 1940, and British and French forces launched a hastily planned and badly-executed operation to intervene.
 Because the bulk of Britain's Regular Army had already deployed to France, most of the troops available for the Norwegian Campaign were part-time soldiers of the Territorial Army (TA).
 After a failed attempt to seize Trondheim, the main Allied objective became the port of Narvik.
 A base was established on the island of Harstad just outside Narvikfjord, and an airstrip at Skånland on the opposite coast, with an anti-aircraft (AA) allocation of light (LAA) and heavy (HAA) guns of the Royal Artillery (RA).
 6th Anti-Aircraft Brigade HQ was assembled in March under the command of Brigadier F.N.C.
 Rossiter and sent to coordinate the AA defence of these bases.